Skip to main content

 Fish to avoid with Scissortail Rasbora

-From the unsafe list — predation, aggression, or space rules on this profile.
+Predation, aggression, or space rules on this profile.
+Treat these as poor default mixes.

 Tank size and groups

-• Published minimum for Scissortail Rasbora: 150L — group minimum 6 (schooling).
+• Published minimum for Scissortail Rasbora: 150L.
+Group minimum 6 (schooling).

-• Compatibility changes when the tank is too short for turning, too little for a real school, or too warm for one species and not the other — that is why pair checks include tank context, not only temperament.
+• Compatibility changes when the tank is too short for turning, too little for a real school, or too warm for one species and not the other.
+That is why pair checks include tank context, not only temperament.

 • Nearest litre hub to this minimum: 160L hub.